Indie Project Checklist

 • Some Creators don’t own the project → Not Indie

-4. Do you have an agreement that all Creators will be paid a proportion of the project’s revenue (if the project generates revenue).
+4. Will all Creators be paid in proportion to the project’s revenue (if the project generates revenue)?

 • Every Creator will be paid based on the project’s revenue → Indie

-• Some Creators will not be paid at all, or will only be paid a fixed amount, or have a pay limit, or another arrangement not proportional to the project’s revenue → Not Indie
+• Some Creators will not be paid at all / will only be paid a fixed amount / will have a pay limit / another arrangement not proportional to the project’s revenue → Not Indie

-5. Will any entity work on, distribute, monetize, market, finance, or otherwise be involved with the project, who is not a Creator or a Neutral Entity?
+5. Besides Creators and Neutral Entities, will any other entity: work on, distribute, monetize, market, finance, or otherwise be involved with the project?

 • Everyone involved is either a Creator or a Neutral Entity → Indie